sbernasek/flyqma/README.md

   - **Comparison:** statistical comparison of subpopulations

+For a comprehensive overview of the clones package and all of its functions, please see the [clones documentation](/docs/build//html/index.html).

 The initial release is primarily limited to basic tools required to replicate [our study](https://github.com/sebastianbernasek/pnt_yan_ratio) of Pnt and Yan expression during retinal patterning in *Drosophila*.
 This functionality may be expanded in later releases.